History, tourist information, and nearby accommodation

 The first buildings erected on the site provided accommodation for the monks, but then shortly after 1230 construction began on the church.
 The original layout called for an elongated church with cloisters and monastic buildings attached to the south wall.

 Though the priory church is roofless, there is a lot of historic interest.
-Especially notable are the large number of tombs.
-Perhaps the finest are those of Prior Alexander Mackenzie (d.
+The interior hosts a large number of historic tombs.
+Perhaps the finest tombs are those of Prior Alexander Mackenzie (d.
 1479), and Sir Kenneth Mackenzie of Kintail (d.
 1492).
 The two were half-brothers, and their tombs stand opposite each other in the monk's choir (the east end of the church).
 The prior's tomb is now missing its effigy, but the knight's effigy remains.

 Further Mackenzies are interred in the north chapel, which acted as a family burial aisle.
 Oddly, there is no indication of where the monks who lived at Beauly are buried.